Follow-Up Emails for Job Interviews: 3 Templates

 Not sure what to say after a job interview?
 Expressing gratitude is always a good start.
 Become a memorable candidate with these follow-up email templates.

-Follow-ups provide opportunities to leave a positive impression by expressing your interest and enthusiasm while demonstrating your personality and soft skills.
-Going the extra mile to send a quick note can set you apart from other candidates, and even if you don't get the position, you could be kept in mind for future openings.
+After an interview, send a follow-up email, whether or not you want the job.
+A thoughtful follow-up provides another opportunity to leave a positive impression and be remembered by the hiring manager or recruiter.
+Sending a quick note can set you apart from other candidates, and even if you don't get the position, you could be kept in mind for future openings.

-These interview follow-up email templates make sending a thank-you note quick and easy.
-Just copy the template, fill in your information, and hit send.
+These job interview email templates make sending follow-ups quick and easy.
+Just copy the template, fill in your information, add an optional personal touch, and send.

 Read Transcript

-You can write a follow-up thank-you note in just a few minutes with the right template.
+You can write a follow-up thank-you note in just a few minutes with the right template and tools.
 Interviewers take time out of their day to meet with potential candidates.
-A quick thank-you email shows that you’re interested in the position and that you appreciate their time and effort.
+A quick thank-you email shows that you’re interested in the position and appreciate their time and effort.

-End your interviews on a positive note.
-First impressions set the tone, but the final impressions are the freshest and what people tend to remember most—the recency effect.
-Sending a follow-up can also help keep you at the top of your interviewer's mind.
+Try to end your job interviews on a positive note.
+First impressions set the tone, but the final impressions are the most recent in their memory and what people tend to remember most.
+Sending a follow-up can also keep you at the top of your interviewer's mind.

 Have you ever finished an interview and realized that you forgot to mention something important and relevant to the position?
 Instead of kicking yourself, include it in your follow-up.
-This could be an opportunity to reinforce why you're the best candidate for the job and express your gratitude—balance self-promotion with gratefulness.
+This could be an opportunity to reinforce why you're the best candidate for the job and express your appreciation, balancing self-promotion with gratitude.

-Use these quick and easy interview follow-up examples as inspiration:
+Use these quick and easy job interview follow-up samples — with fictional names and companies — as inspiration:

 After a phone screening